 Hello!
 I'm a magazine writer, reporter, and editor based chiefly in New York City.

-I'm a senior writer at Undark Magazine and a contributing editor at Columbia Journalism Review.
-Previously, I manned The Observatory, CJR's blog providing commentary and explanatory reporting on the science, medical, environmental and technology press.
+I'm an editor at WIRED media group's Backchannel.
+Previously, I was a contributing editor at Columbia Journalism Review.
+Before that, I manned The Observatory, CJR's blog providing commentary and explanatory reporting on the science, medical, environmental and technology press.

 My work has appeared in/on Aeon, The Atlantic, Mother Jones, Wired, Popular Mechanics, OnEarth, Salon, and a slew of other publications.
 Primarily, I write deeply reported pieces about science, psychology, and the natural world..but I've also been known to write about feminism, the inner workings of the media, crime and deviance, social justice, books, art, and cake.
 I love a good story.